carvalho-ra/42_push_swap/README.md

 ### 🛠️ Usage

-compile the project using the provided Makefile: ```make```
+Compile the project using the provided Makefile: ```make```
 Runnig the executable followed by a list of arguments as parameters will output the list of movements to sort the list.

 ./push_swap 2 1 -3 5

-Use the command bellow for passing arguments list:
+Use the command bellow for passing a list of arguments:

 zsh: ```ARG="4 67 3 87 23”; ./push_swap ${=ARG}```
 bash: ```ARG="4 67 3 87 23"; ./push_swap $ARG```

-Use the command bellow for passing arguments list running the checker:
+Use the command bellow for passing a list of arguments and run the checker:

 zsh: ```ARG="4 67 3 87 23”; ./push_swap ${=ARG} | ./checker ${=ARG}```
 bash: ```ARG="4 67 3 87 23"; ./push_swap $ARG | ./checker $ARG```

-Use the command bellow for passing arguments list and count lines:
+Use the command bellow for passing a list of arguments and count lines:

 zsh: ```ARG="4 67 3 87 23”; ./push_swap ${=ARG} | wc -l```
 bash: ```ARG="4 67 3 87 23"; ./push_swap $ARG | wc -l```